6 Single-Leg Exercises (With Dumbbells)

 three women performing a staggered 80/20 squat as part of unilateral leg day workout

-1. Start standing, right heel on a block (or stack of books), left heel on the ground, hip-width apart.
-Hold a dumbbell in each hand and frame your right leg.
+1. Stand with your right heel on a block and your left heel on the ground.
+Feet are hip-width apart.
+Hold a dumbbell in each hand, framing your right leg with the dumbbells.

 2. Inhale as you bend your knees and sit your hips back (as if sitting down in a chair).
 Aim for 90-degree bends at each knee.